bcbio/bcbioR/inst/rmarkdown/templates/rnaseq/skeleton/README.md

 Use `bcbio_nfcore_check(csv_file)` to check the file is correct.

-You can add more columns to this file with more metadata, and use this file as the `coldata` file the templates.
+You can add more columns to this file with more metadata, and use this file as the `coldata` file in the templates.

-- Upload file to our `Datasets` in Seqera using the name of the project but starting with `nfcore-rnaseq`
+- Upload file to our `Datasets` in Seqera using the name of the project but starting with `rnaseq-pi_lastname-hbc_code`
 - Go to `Launchpad`, select `nf-core_rnaseq` pipeline, and select the previous created `Datasets` in the `input` parameter after clicking in `Browser`
   - Select an output directory with the same name used for the `Dataset` inside the `results` folder in S3
 - When pipeline is down, data will be copied to our on-premise HPC in the scratch system under `scratch/groups/hsph/hbc/bcbio/` folder